operator-framework/olm-docs/content/en/docs/Reference/declarative-config.md

 >     └── index.json
 > ```

-This `index` could also be trivially included in a parent index by somply copying it into the parent index's root directory.
+This `index` could also be trivially included in a parent index by simply copying it into the parent index's root directory.

 ### Schema